gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-1-check-your-live-infrastructure-is-cis-v1.4-compliant.md

 ---
-sidebar_label: Check your live infrastructure is CIS v1.4 compliant
+sidebar_label: Check your live infrastructure is CIS AWS v1.4 compliant
 ---

-# Step 1: Check your live infrastructure is CIS v1.4 compliant
+# Step 1: Check your live infrastructure is CIS AWS v1.4 compliant

 The later steps in this guide assume that you are upgrading from CIS AWS Foundations Benchmark v1.4 to v1.5.